hvoss-techfak/AutoForge/README.md

 **TLDR:** It uses a picture to generate a 3D layer image that you can print with a 3d printer.
 Similar to [Hueforge](https://shop.thehueforge.com/), but without the manual work (and without the artistic control).

+## ATTENTION: There is currently still a bug in this implementation, where colors sometimes do not match the hueforge output.
+We are working on fixing this issue.

 ## Example
 All examples use only the 13 BambuLab Basic filaments, currently available in Hueforge.
 <div style="display: flex; justify-content: center; gap: 20px;">